 - Kamchatka is a region with difficult transport accessibility.
 How are you going to solve this problem?

-- The attention of the country's leadership to this construction inspires hope that there will be no more failures.
-I am glad that Spetsstroy, which is responsible for such an important facility, has overcome the crisis zone.
-In this corporation there is a division that specializes in airports, it is in our hands: it finished the construction of the strip in Vladivostok to the economic forum, now it has come to us.
-All concrete works are completed, now the problem is only in the infrastructure.
-It is necessary to protect the perimeter in accordance with security requirements, to prepare and launch a command and control center (KDP), to finish the installation of navigation equipment.
-In April, test flights of this strip should begin.
+“The attention of the country's leadership to this construction project inspires hope that there will be no more disruptions.
+I am glad that Spetsstroy, which is responsible for such an important facility, has overcome the crisis period.
+This corporation has a subdivision that specializes in airports, which is what we have: it has completed the construction of a strip in Vladivostok for the economic forum, and has now come to us.
+All concrete work has been completed, now the problem is only in the infrastructure.
+It is necessary to fence off the perimeter in accordance with safety requirements, prepare and launch a command and control center (KDP), and complete the installation of navigation equipment.
+Test flights of this strip should begin in April.
 In addition, Kamchatka has undertaken to build a new passenger terminal by the regional airline.
-The project was done in Krasnoyarsk, in February we need to get expert opinions on it and get down to work.
-Located this terminal will be next to the current one.
-I should note that here we also showed cautiousness: we studied the practice that developed in Russia when building airports.
+The project was made in Krasnoyarsk, in February we should get expert opinions on it and start working.
+This terminal will be located next to the existing one.
+I must note that here we also showed prudence: we studied the practice that developed in Russia during the construction of airports.
 The options that our colleagues used did not suit us.
-We did not divide the company into "flying" and “airport” parts, with our small amount of work it is economically unprofitable.
+We did not divide the company into “flight” and “airport” parts, given our small volume of work it is economically unprofitable.

 - Will the money be allocated from the regional budget?